YesWeHack is delighted to be included in the 2018 Gartner Market Guide for Application Crowdtesting Services.

-Bounty Factory, YesWeHack’s first European Bug Bounty platform, provides a community of 5400+ cybersecurity researchers to organizations seeking to improve their global security.
+YesWeHack is the first European Bug Bounty platform, it provides a community of 7000+ cybersecurity researchers to organizations seeking to improve their global security.

 A Bug Bounty program maximizes your return on investment by rewarding researchers on results only.
 It is an ideal complement to traditional IT security audits, which are, by nature, limited in time and without guarantees or performance requirements.